 This course offers an advanced, in depth analysis of selected topics in cell biology.
-Students who successfully events that mediate cellular processes, their dynamic properties in living cells and how this contributes to the functioning of the whole organism and its development.
+Students who successfully complete this course will develop insight into the complexities of cell structure and function, the molecular events that mediate cellular processes, their dynamic properties in living cells and how this contributes to the functioning of the whole organism and its development.
 The course format will include student-led discussion sessions both providing an overview of a topic as well as focusing on important papers in cell biology.
 Students will be evaluated on their presentations and participation.